picklesdoc/docs/docs/IntegratingTestResultsFromSpecRun.md

         {<text>Inconclusive</text>}
     }

-Still in ReportTemplate.cshtml, add this fragment before the closing /body element:
+Still in ReportTemplate.cshtml, add this fragment before the closing /body element (again omitting the line beginning with `//`).

     // copy this html fragment:
     <!-- Pickles Begin